fatteme/MovieSwipe/README.md

 - **Invitation Code**: Unique 8-character alphanumeric code for joining groups
 - **Automatic Owner Membership**: Group owner is automatically added as a member
 - **Unique Invitation Codes**: Each group gets a unique invitation code generated automatically
+- **Group Identification**: Groups are identified by their unique MongoDB ObjectId

 ## Setup